bengrunfeld/study-notes/relational_database.md

 Although, you are able to create more than one `table occurance` for each table in your database.
 But you can't have 2 `table occurances` with the same name, even if they are of the same table.

+Make sure you give the `table occurance` a contextual name. e.g. `customers_ORDERS_shipped`.

+The reason to make a second `table occurance` of an existing table is if you want to have special match fields, e.g. **order status**, which will only return certain results for that `table occurance` which wouldn't only be returned in the original `table occurance`.

 ##Primary and Foreign Keys
 You need something that can link each table together. `Keys` act as links between tables.